nirajp82/IdentityAccessManagement_IAM/Quiz/03-Advanced-Authorization-Policy-Engine.md

 To scale to millions of users, we split the system into two "Planes":

 * **The Control Plane (The Brain):** Where Admins write rules and manage users.
 High consistency, low throughput.
+    * High Consistency: When an Admin changes a security rule or deletes a user, the database ensures that change is 100% saved and "correct" before moving on.
+There is zero room for error, as a partially saved rule could create a security hole.
+    * Low Throughput: Since these administrative changes happen relatively rarely (e.g., a few times an hour or day), the system doesn't need to handle millions of actions per second.
+It can afford to take a few extra milliseconds to ensure the data is perfectly synchronized.

 * **The Data Plane (The Muscle):** The fleet of sidecars evaluating requests.
 High throughput, eventual consistency.
+    * High Throughput: The Data Plane (the sidecars) must handle the "firehose" of traffic—potentially millions of authorization checks every second.
+It is designed to be incredibly fast, making decisions in less than 1 millisecond so it doesn't slow down the user.
+    * Eventual Consistency: Because there are thousands of sidecars spread across the globe, it is physically impossible to update all of them at the exact same microsecond.
+When an Admin changes a rule in the "Brain" (Control Plane), it might take a few milliseconds (or a second) for that change to ripple out to every "Muscle" (Sidecar).
+During that tiny window, a sidecar might still use the "old" rule.

 * **Noisy Neighbor Mitigation:** We isolate heavy tenants using **Rate Limiting** and **Sharding** (moving high-traffic tenants to dedicated sidecars) so they don't consume the CPU/RAM of the shared fleet.

 ##### 3. Use Case: MSP Support Escalation (The "Assume Role" Pattern)